Financial Analyst, Corporate Salary

 Popular Skills for Financial Analyst, Corporate

-Survey results imply that Corporate Financial Analysts deploy a substantial tool kit of skills at work.
-Most notably, skills in Accounting, Financial Reporting, Budgeting, and Data Analysis are correlated to pay that is above average, with boosts between 3 percent and 5 percent.
-Skills that seem to negatively impact pay include Microsoft Access, Microsoft Office, and Cognos.
-For most people, competency in Financial Analysis indicates knowledge of Data Analysis, Forecasting, and Accounting.
+Corporate Financial Analysts report using a large range of skills on the job.
+Most notably, skills in Accounting, Financial Reporting, Budgeting, and Budget Management are correlated to pay that is above average, with boosts between 3 percent and 5 percent.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Access, Microsoft Office, and Cognos.
+Most people who know Financial Analysis also know Data Analysis, Forecasting, and Accounting.

 Pay by Experience Level for Financial Analyst, Corporate